NautilusOSS/airdrop/README.md

 }
 ```

-## Blocklist
+## Blacklist

-The `blocklist.json` file contains addresses that are excluded from all airdrops.
+The `blacklist.json` file contains addresses that are excluded from all airdrops.
 This typically includes:
 - Exchange addresses
 - Contract addresses
 - Known bot addresses